DeepSeeBee/cb_orm/README.md

 - Blops for huge Binary Data.
 - Custom Enum Types in mdl.
 - Optimization for loading 1:1 reverse navigation in file system storage
-- Relation 1:N: Navigation from Child to Parent
 - Relation 1:1: Navigation from Child To Parent
 - Relation 1:1: Weak: Navigation from Parent to Child
 - Relation 1:1: Weak: Navigation from Child to Parent